kubernetes-retired/kube-aws/builtin/files/etcdadm/README.md

 * `etcdadm replace` is used to manually recover from an etcd member from a permanent failure.
 It resets the etcd member running on the same node as etcdadm by:
   1. clearing the contents of the etcd data dir
   2. removing and then re-adding the etcd member by running `etcdctl member remove` and then `etcdctl memer add`
+* `etcdadm compact` performs a compaction of the etcd cluster (i.e. removes all version history of the keys leaving the last one) - warning, the operation can adversely affect etcd cluster performance whilst it is running.
+* `etcdadm defrag` performed a de-fragmentation operation on the current etcd servers datastore (does not perform this cluster-wide) - - warning, the operation can adversely affect etcd cluster performance whilst it is running.

 ## Pre-requisites